Attrash-Islam/react-input-validator/README.md

 and will verify from the entered value for every "change" by depending on the passed REQUIRED function from the outside world through the prop `onInputChange`, and to pass the REQUIRED params which is (nodeElement, PatternValidatorFn) .

 # States
-There are 4 basic states for the input:
+There are 4 basic states for the input (can be grapped by super.getValidationClass Fn):
 - sn-valid: which indicates that the input is valid
 - sn-not-valid: which indicates that the input is not valid
 - sn-dirty: which indicates that the input is dirty